WINTER & SPRING Terms OPEN NOW, register TODAY

 The Annual Mask Making and Karaoke Party is an event in fall bringing together members of the autism community to wear their own costume, make their own mask, and sing their own song.
 Other fun-raising events can occur anytime...

 The Peer Support Group, conceived for people with high-functioning autism and Aspergers, has been meeting monthly for three years.
-Cheryl Nel Applegate, a retired professional in the developmental disabilities field, is the facilitator.
+Michael Omogrosso, an experienced facilitator and parent of an adult on the spectrum, is the facilitator.
 There are regulars and new arrivals often join; they range from 19 to 50 years old.
 They share stories and discuss different challenges posed by living with autism spectrum disorders.
 It's a safe place.
 Other groups include an Advocacy Group, Social Skills Group, and Peer Support Group in Cottage Grove.

 The Art Program displays and promotes art works created by people who have autism spectrum disorders.
 We proudly participate in Eugene's exciting "Holiday Market" event every Thanksgiving Day Weekend, offering for sale cards, prints and a wide variety of original art produced by people with autsm.
 This event creates income for the artists and lets everyone know who they are.
 Art from our annual juried show - Autism Artism 20?? - has appeared at the Oregon Developmental Disabilities In-Service in Salem, the Hilyard Community Center, The Unitarian-Universalist Church, Lane Community College, DIVA, Lane ESD, Lane County Courthouse, Territorial Vineyards, New York University, the Island Park Gallery, The New Zone Gallery, the Jazz Station, Passion Flower Designs, and Maude Kerns Art Center.
 We celebrate our artists with a gala opening, giving people a chance to rub elbows with some notable autists, and autists palpable proof of their self-worth and a market for their art.